vincentdchan/MDE/README.md

 Because I do not have any devices on OS X platform, I won't build it.

-## Waiting for new version 0.0.4 (developing)
+## Waiting for new version 0.1.3 (developing)

-In the new version `0.0.4`, there are a lot of new features.
+In the new version `0.1.3`, there are a lot of new features.

-- Add `configuration` panel and allow user to define some properties, save user config in user data folder
 - Better preview experience
 - More markdown syntax support
-- HTML export

 It's on progress and comming soon.